Inglewood Wildlands has been a controversial work in progress since the early beginnings of Calgary's development.

-The unassuming plot of land lies west of the railroad spur, Sanctuary Road, SE and the Inglewood Bird Sanctuary.
+The unassuming plot of land lies west of the railroad spur near Sanctuary Road, SE and the Inglewood Bird Sanctuary.
 There is a bit of old paved parking and a signboard above the chain link fence which surrounds what began as part of the Colonel James Walker estate and became a polluting oil refinery and bitumen plant between 1939 and 1979.
 The complex saga is long with many twists and turns.
-Beneath the map is comprehensive text which provides overview history and an understanding of features created in the transformation of the land from oil refinery to public park.
+Beneath the map on the signboard there is comprehensive text which provides overview history and an understanding of features created in the transformation of the land from oil refinery to public parkland.

 The sign provides a map which identifies the location of revised features.
 The property image and quality has declined with substantially less forest than indicated by the map but the opportunity remains to enjoy a fascinating inner-city walk through history.
 Time is well taken to study the map and to plot a course from the high point on Lookout Hill created by earth removed to create the Pond.

 Clear path from the main gate near the sign leads directly up the hill on shallow ascent to the obvious shelter and cairn.
 Initial time spent here at the lookout provides the opportunity to inventory the layout of the land and plot a hiking course.
 There is a reasonably civilized dirt road around the property's periphery.